 Bella and I were both on the same nausea medication, and what I had been prescribed for neuropathy, another rather frustrating side effect of chemo, she had been prescribed for pain.

-This made me giggle that between my dog and I we could have our own little pharmacy.
-But now that she’s in the clear, I can’t help but think that Bella was just trying to sympathize with me on a deeper level.
+This made me giggle that between my dog and I, we could have our own little pharmacy.
+But now that she’s in the clear, I can’t help but think that Bella was just trying to empathize with me on a deeper level.

 Dogs just know right?